 When you arrive at your courtroom, if the doors are locked, wait outside the courtroom until the doors are unlocked.
 Upon entering the courtroom, introduce yourself to the judicial assistant (JA) and bailiff.
-Please have your business card ready and have completed your portion of the Agreement and Order for Appointment of Official Reporter Pro Tempore.
+Please have your business card and the completed portion of the Agreement and Order for Appointment of Official Reporter Pro Tempore.
 The JA will give you the oath if you do not have an oath on file.
 You must also sign a copy of the oath, if you have not already done so.